MwansaNgandu/JP-Morgan-Chase-Co.-Quant.-Research/README.md

 # JP Morgan Chase Co.
-Quant.
-Research
+Quantiatative Research

 Welcome to my repository for the **JPMorgan Chase & Co.
 Quantitative Research** program, completed through Forage.
 This repository showcases my personal approach to each project task and reflects the skills developed in quantitative finance and data analysis.
 Note that the code here represents my interpretations and methods for each challenge, rather than the official solutions to the program tasks.